otosky/avito_ad_clicks/README.md

 `1_eda_sql.ipynb` covers basic EDA using SQL on the dataset.

-`2_split_data_baseline.ipynb` covers the general strategy for splitting the dataset into training, validation, and test sets.
+`2_split_data_baseline.ipynb` covers the general strategy for splitting the dataset into training, walk-forward validation, and test sets.
 It also establishes a baseline Logistic Regression model with just a handful of basic features.

 `3_feature_engineering.ipynb` covers feature engineering and performs model validation on a more robust feature set.
 Final evaluation on a hold-out test set is included, as well as,